espin086/2_itsfriday/README.md

 * Job listing data scraped off of Indeed
 * Commute times calculated using Waze API

-## Needs of this project
+## TODOs

+- TODO: Find a way to download job descriptions and use NLP to match to resumes
+- TODO: Create testing database for unit testing
-- front end development
+- TODO: Develop a front end website for application

 ## Getting Started